sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 helm uninstall wordpress

 Charts are a collection of files.
-They contain instructions that Helm needs to know to create the collection of objects needed in a k8 :cluster.
+They contain instructions that Helm needs to know to create the collection of objects needed in a k8 cluster.

-By using charts and objects, helm in a way intsalls application in my cluster.:
+By using charts and objects, helm in a way installs an application in my cluster.:

 When a chart is applied to my cluster, a RELEASE is created.

-A release is single installation of an app using a Helm Chart.
+A release is a single installation of an app using a Helm Chart.
-On each release, you can have multiple revisions.Each rev is like a snapshot of the application.
+On each release, you can have multiple revisions.

+Each rev is like a snapshot of the application.

 We can find helm charts in public repos and use them. :